G. Ustvolskaya

 4. Water damage from neighbouring apartments damaged the ceiling and the walls near Ustvolskaya's bed.

-5. A shelf of books by Lermontov, whose poetry Ustvolskaya particularly admired and knew by heart.
+5. A shelf of books by Lermontov and Li Bai, whose poetry Ustvolskaya particularly admired and knew by heart.

-6. The radio was only ever turned on for the weather forecast.
+6. The radio on the kitchen was only ever turned on for the weather forecast.
 The wooden figures around it were collected by Ustvolskaya.

 7. The clock that showed the same time for years: 12:20.
 Upon Ustvolskaya's death (which took place at 13:00), it changed its time to that of her final moment, without anyone present.